CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-9.md

 # Middle-earth: Collectible Card Game

-Collected Official Rulings File
+Collected Clarifications to the Rules
 {: .text-center .text-beta}

-Version 9 current as of November 31, 1997
-{: .text-center }

 ## Collected Rulings

 This is version 9 of the collected clarifications to the rules for the
-Middle-earth: Collectible Card Game, up to November 31, 1997.
-Some of these clarifications are considered errata to the rules or cards, and are noted as such.
+_Middle-earth: Collectible Card Game_, up to November 31, 1997.
+Some of these
+clarifications are considered errata to the rules or cards, and are noted as such.
 The Turn Sequence and Rulings by Term sections are specifically considered clarifications to the rules, and are therefore overridden by card